jongough/testplugin_pi/Frontend2.md

-This document is intended to assist plugin developers intending to convert their plugins to the new Plugin Manager system of tarballs and metadata.xml files deployed directly to Cloudsmith repositories that are accessed by OpenCPN Plugin Catalogs during installation.
+This document is intended to assist plugin developers intending to convert their plugins to the new Plugin Manager system of tarballs and metadata.xml files deployed directly to Cloudsmith repositories that are accessed by OpenCPN Plugin Manager via Catalogs "master" and "beta" during installation.
 We call this configuration "Frontend 2".
+This version is easier to configure.
 "Frontend 1" can be found in the current versions of Oesenc_pi and Vdr_pi.

 ## KEEP EXISTING DIRECTORIES AND FILES